infomongo/infomongo.github.io/ux-design/yellow-page-details.md

 This design handled the range of content much better.
 Having a name for it helped sell it to clients.
 Showing examples of other yellow page site with the problem also helped sell the solution.

-I didn’t design [this page][dtg], but it’s from one of the Dutch companies I worked with and it’s a good example of [stacks on a details page][dtg].
+I didn’t design [this page][dtg], but it’s from one of the Dutch companies I worked with.
+It’s a good example of [stacks on a details page][dtg].

 I wrote about some of the challenges of working in the directory industry in this post: [The Other Kind of Research](/posts/the-other-kind-of-research).